Unescoceratops: Description

 Unescoceratops is thought to have been between one and two meters long and less than 91 kilograms.
 Its teeth were the roundest of all leptoceratopsids.

 Mallon et al. (2013) examined herbivore coexistence on the island continent of Laramidia, during the Late Cretaceous.
 It was concluded that small ornithischians like Unescoceratops were generally restricted to feeding on vegetation at, or below the height of 1 meter.

 Etymology

 The genus Unescoceratops was first described by Michael J. Ryan, David C. Evans, Philip J. Currie, Caleb M. Brown and Don Brinkman in 2012 (though it had been published earlier by Ryan and Currie in 1995 with no name) and the type species is Unescoceratops koppelhusae.
-The name means "UNESCO's ceratopsian" (ceratopsian means "one with a horned face").
-The name is meant to honor UNESCO's efforts to increase understanding of natural history sites around the world.
-"Dinosaurprovincialparkaceratops was too long," explained Ryan.
+The generic name means "UNESCO horned face", in reference to the fossil being found in an area designated as a World Heritage Site by the organization. "'Dinosaurprovincialparkaceratops' was too long," explained Ryan.
 The specific epithet is named after Currie's wife, palynologist Eva Koppelhus.